 17,000 feet of red yarn.
 34,000 push pins.
 9 cork boards.
 5 rooms and their walls.
 2 minutes of "Intentional Talk".
 I spared no expense and left no mobile device unlocked in my pursuit of the truth.
 I connected the dots, people.
 What I've discovered is that Grant Brisbee, national baseball editor for SB Nation, has been hired -- or possibly conscripted -- by Major League Baseball to play the role of the positive spin guy.
-His sole purpose is to hype up teams with lowly, sad, pathetic fan bases to give those fans hope for the coming season, ostensibly to buy season tickets and merchandise in advance of a prolonged, obvious losing streak.
+His sole purpose is to hype up teams with lowly, sad, pathetic fan bases to give those fans hope for the coming season, ostensibly so that they will buy season tickets and merchandise in advance of a prolonged, obvious losing streak.

 What remains unclear is Mr. Brisbee's role in this charade.
 It's clear that he has ambition, gumption, and a voice that could melt Iron Man's suit (and arc reactor, most likely), but is he a knowing participant?
 Because of his intelligence I tend to think that he is knowingly playing a role for Major League Baseball.
 His body language, then, suggests that he is at the same time conflicted, knowing that he is living a lie.
 I allow for the possibility that he has somehow been brainwashed or otherwise "influenced" to play along and will update this report as I gather more information.